dinphil/code-weekend/Markdown/index.md

 You can find the slides from this tutorial [here](./assets/files/slides/workshop2.html).

+###What is a Node app?

+Node is a very common Javascript-based web framework.
+In other words, it's a structure for making websites that many people use where the app/server logic is written mostly in Javascript.
+It's great because it has modules, which are bits of code other people write that can easily be added to give new functionality to your app.

+###The Anatomy of a Node app

+A common Node app has several main components, as described below:

+_app.js:_ The main file, and the first one to be read.
+At the beginning, this file initializes the functionality described in the Node modules.
+Then "get" and "post" requests are set up that tell the app which router methods to use.
+The last section tells the app to run on a particular port (5000 in this case).

+_package.json:_ A standardized JSON file containing information about this app.
+It's fairly readable, but there's info about the authors, version, repository, and versions of Node modules.

+_node_modules:_ Contains external modules, which are snippets of code written by others that perform very specific functions within your code.
+These are really what make Node so powerful and flexible—you can easily import functionality written by other people.
+You can look through Node modules on http://www.npmjs.org, or just Google functionality you want and look for modules that perform that function.
+To add a new Node module to your program, type "npm install [[module name]]" in the main directory of your program.

+One very common module, Express, provides a lot of the framework to make our app work over the Internet.

+_public:_ Holds CSS, Javascript, image, and video files used to render web pages.

+_routes:_ Contains the routing files.
+The routing files tell your app what to do and where to go when deliniated functions are performed.
+For example, a routing file can tell the application when to render the different web pages, and how to send your name from one web page to the next.

+_views:_ Contains files that are actually rendered.
+This folder contains EJS, or Embedded JavaScript, files.
+HJS is essentially HTML, but with a few extra features that make it easier to use.

 Intro to APIs <a id="api-section"></a>
 =============
 Adding the internet to your app